Girls Who Code | October 3 - April 10, 2018-2019 Wednesdays | 3:30 p.m. - 5:00 p.m.

-Miss Hall's School has partnered with the nationally-recognized organization Girls Who Code to host a two-week summer program for middle school students called Girls Who Code Campus.
+Miss Hall's School has partnered with the nationally-recognized organization Girls Who Code to host an after school program for middle school students.
 This program offers a beginner and intermediate coding experience.
-Spend the summer with girls like you, and connect with the community of 40,000 girls who code across the country!
-REGISTER HERE.
+Spend time with girls like you, and connect with the community of 40,000 girls who code across the country!

 What Will You Do?